Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 This mechanism protected you once.
 Now it keeps you bonded to someone who continues to manipulate your reality.

-The Biology of Betrayal
+The Biology of the Betrayal Bond

 Neurochemical Addiction to the Cycle